1jour1vin

 Food and wine pairings

-Enjoy with roast leg of lamb, suckling lamb, or a cheese platter.
+Serve with a roast leg of lamb, suckling lamb, or a cheese platter

 Bettane & Desseauve